Find Your Perfect School

 ( 877) 308-9954

-Students at SMUM’s MBA program can earn the degree within 12 months of full-time study!
+Students at SMUM’s Master of Business Administration program can earn the degree within 12 months of full-time study!
 The program comprises 30 credit hours and a capstone project, as well as the option to attend a 20-lecture series.
 Students can customize their program of study, too, through the lecture series and electives.

-There’s also the option of adding graduate certifications alongside the master’s degree courses.
-These graduate certifications involve six credits and further customizes the graduate degree.
+There’s also the option of adding graduate certifications alongside the online master’s degree courses.
+These graduate certifications involve six credits and further customize the graduate degree.
 These are instructor-led courses that complement graduate work as well as add to your skillset.

 Choose from eight graduate certificates that will advance your career goals!
 These include Business Analytics, Healthcare Analytics, and Human Resource Management.
 This is a rare opportunity for sub-specializations in an MBA program.